Sol20.org

 I have a SOL-20 which I Purchased January 1, 1978 in CA (working on remembering the computer store, in the LA Area.).

 Since I celebrated my 80th this year, it is time to reduce my technical hording.
 Today, I started on cleaning up and restoring the SOL back to Original, however after finding your Site and reading a bit, it may be that not restoring or at least providing the Mod Parts to a new owner would be best.
+The SOL was used from day one by two Engineers one S/W and one H/W. Modified with a front Panel Display (Hex) and Address Switches.
+Bus expansion and a big 5V Supply also.

 I have Photo/Video-Documented what I have as well as what I am doing.
 In the interest of finding a buyer I would be pleased to share that information with you and your associates should you be interested.